markec12345678/castlekingdoms2027/STYLEGUIDE.md

       end
     }

     return setmetatable(thing, meta)
     ```

-  - Note that modules are [loaded as singletons](http://lua-users.org/wiki/TheEssenceOfLoadingCode)
-    and therefore should usually be factories (a function returning a new instance of a table)
-    unless static (like utility libraries.)
+  - Note that modules are [loaded as singletons](http://lua-users.org/wiki/TheEssenceOfLoadingCode) and therefore should usually be factories (a function returning a new instance of a table) unless they are static (like utility libraries.)

   **[[⬆]](#TOC)**

 ## <a name='file-structrure'>File Structure</a>

-  - Files should be named in all lowercase and in snake_case **except factories, classes and singletons**.
+  - Files should be named in all lowercase, and in snake_case **except factories, classes and singletons**.
   - Tests should be in the ./spec folder and named after the module it tests with the suffix _spec.lua

   ```